-Chapter 04 Microsoft’s commitment to a trusted, responsible, and inclusive cloud
+Chapter 04 and inclusive cloud to a trusted, responsible,

 At Microsoft, our commitments include:

 We believe that providing clear and relevant information about the issues covered in this document to customers, business partners, governments and others is vital to the work of creating a cloud for global good.
 We will continue to focus on expanding transparency; one example of this is our Transparency Hub.
 On this site, we disclose key information about our operations, including environmental and workforce data, details about our supply chain and political engagement, and summaries of requests we receive for customer data from governments.

 We are dedicated to using our voice and resources to push for the changes needed to deliver the benefits of the cloud to people around the world.
 Microsoft operates in more than 120 countries, and we have deep economic and social connections to the communities in which we live and work.
 We aspire to use our knowledge of local conditions in combination with our global experience to drive informed and sustainable policy decisions that serve the interests of our customers, local communities and, ultimately, the global good.

 We will continue to work with governments, civil society and industry on projects and programs designed to ensure that the benefits of cloud computing are available to all.
 We will also focus on increasing inclusion and expanding empowerment to people who still lack access to technology and the opportunities it enables.
 Building on the foundation of Microsoft’s long history of corporate giving, we will seek new ways to improve outcomes for more and more people around the world.